The elastic network of the dermis is primarily made up of what substance?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The elastic network of the dermis is primarily made up of elastin, which is a protein that allows tissues in the body to resume their shape after stretching or contracting.
-Elastin's key role is to provide elasticity and resilience to the skin, enabling it to stretch and return to its original form, which is vital for maintaining skin's structural integrity and overall youthful appearance.
+The elastic network of the dermis is primarily made up of elastin, which is a crucial protein that provides the skin with its elasticity and resilience.
+Elastin allows the skin to stretch and then return to its original shape, which is essential for maintaining overall skin structure and function.

 Subscribe